arribass/Salesforce-Notes/PD1/PlatformDeveloperIQuestionBank.md

 **Explanation**:
 Custom setting data is exposed in the application cache, which avoids repeated queries to the database.
 Hierarchy custom settings can be accessed using the `$Setup` variable, and list settings can only be accessed via Apex or API calls.

+### A PageReference is a reference to an instantiation of a page.
+Which of the following are valid means of referencing or instantiating a PageReference?
+Choose 2 answers.

+- A. ApexPages.Page().existingPageName;
+- B. PageReference pageRef = new PageReference('URL');
+- C. PageReference.page('URL');
+- D. Page.existingPageName;

+#### Respuestas correctas:
+- B. PageReference pageRef = new PageReference('URL');
+- D. Page.existingPageName;

+**Objective**: User Interface

+**Detailed Objective**: Given a scenario, display content or modify Salesforce data using a Visualforce page and the appropriate controllers or extensions as needed.